 Back pain affects many (80%) adults at some point in their lives.
 It can involve the spine itself, the muscles and tendons around the spine, the nerves leaving the spine or the organs and soft tissues.

-Pain may occur in the muscles that support your spine, along the spine itself and may travel to your leg(s).
-Most back pain stops on its own after a week or two.
+The pain itself may occur in the muscles that support your spine, along the spine itself and may travel to your leg(s).
+Most back pain stops on its own after several weeks.

 - Fever of more than 100.4F

 - History of long term steroid use, history of cancer, HIV or drug use.
 Loss of feeling or weakness in your buttocks or legs